What is Ratio Analysis?

 Please note that you get the forecast of the Debt Service in the 10K reports.

 For finding out the historical Debt Service Payments, you need to refer to the 10Ks prior to 2015.

-As noted from the graph below, we see that the Debt Service Coverage Ratio or DSCR for Colgate is health at around 2.78.
+As noted from the graph below, we see that the Debt Service Coverage Ratio or DSCR for Colgate is healthy at around 2.78.

 However, the DSCR has deteriorated a bit in the recent past.

-Bid – Ask Spread is a very important parameter that helps us understand how the stock prices gets affected with purchase or sale of stocks.
-Bid is the highest price that the buyer is willing to pay
+Bid-Ask Spread is a very important parameter that helps us understand how the stock prices get affected by the purchase or sale of stocks.
+The bid is the highest price that the buyer is willing to pay

 Ask is the lowest price at which the seller is willing to sell.